Special Notice: Fall and Winter 2018

 A typical share will feed 3 to 4 people.
 Find a friend, neighbor or co-worker to split your share.
 You can take turns picking up each week’s share or meet to divide up the produce.
 Weekly newsletter tips can help you preserve the garden’s goodness for later use.

 Offered at all locations.
-Planned produce includes arugula, spinach, carrots, kale, head lettuce, asparagus, radishes, horseradish, and green garlic.
-Four high tunnel hoop houses provide ideal growing conditions for early harvest.
+Planned produce includes arugula, spinach, carrots, kale, head lettuce, asparagus, radishes, kohlrabi and green garlic.
+Four high tunnel hoop houses provide ideal growing conditions for early harvesting.

 Summer Share: 18 Weeks, $480

-Offered at all locations.
-More than 30 different kinds of produce are grown over the summer including apples, garlic, cantaloupe, carrots, green onions, spinach, beets, cabbage, chilies, cucumbers, tomatoes, watermelon, onions, peppers, summer squash, eggplant, kale, potatoes, radishes, green beans, sweet potatoes, cherry tomatoes, winter squash, and broccoli.
+More than 30 different kinds of produce are grown over the summer including apples, garlic, cantaloupe, carrots, onions, spinach, beets, cabbage, chilies, cucumbers, tomatoes, watermelon, peppers, summer squash, eggplant, potatoes, green beans, lettuce, cauliflower, sweet potatoes, cherry tomatoes, winter squash, and broccoli.
 Pick up bundles of herbs such as basil, parsley and cilantro.